Documentation

 So, an example would look like:

 Note that window_in_days is not specified above.
-Since the SLO artifact defines a default of 30 for this base parameter, the compiler will use that value automatically.
+If the blueprint provides a default value for this parameter, the compiler will use that value automatically.

 File Organization